-The 2018 AJEC Research Symposium will include:
+The 2022 AJEC Research Symposium will include:

-- panel discussions providing themed provocations for researchers and interested stakeholders to discuss
+- panel discussions providing themed provocations for researchers and interested stakeholders

 We welcome students, academics, researchers and practitioners at all levels from around the world to participate and come together to share cutting-edge knowledge and forge research networks in Australasia and beyond.

-Registration fees are inclusive of GST.
+- All registration fees are inclusive of GST.

-No session passes – full day registration only (two days).
+- No session passes – full day registration only (two days).